Maybe there is something to this destiny thing.

-With the Red Sox clinging to a one-run lead in Baltimore, the Rays rallied from seven runs down to the New York Yankees before pulling out a win in extra innings just minutes after Boston lost to the Orioles.
+With the Red Sox clinging to a one-run lead in Baltimore, the Rays rallied from seven runs down to the New York Yankees before pulling out a win on Evan Longoria's home run in extra innings just minutes after Boston lost to the Orioles.

 "This team never quits," left-hander David Price said.
 "We didn't quit when we were 0-6 at the start of the season, we didn't quit in September, we didn't quit when we were seven runs down in the last game of the season and Boston was winning.
 It looks like this team has what it takes."